Wisconsin State Law Library

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant had sexual contact or sexual intercourse with another person without their consent, and that the assault caused injury, illness, disease, or impairment of a sexual or reproductive organ, or caused mental anguish requiring psychiatric care for the victim.
+To be guilty of this offense, the prosecution must prove that the defendant had sexual intercourse with another person without that person’s consent and did so by use or threat of force or violence.

 Elements of the Offense

-2. Without Consent: The sexual contact or intercourse must have occurred without the victim’s consent.
+3. Without Consent: The sexual contact must have occurred without the victim’s consent.

 • Injury, illness, disease, or impairment of a sexual or reproductive organ, or